pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 #### Replication connection

-PostgreSQL replication connection does not allow to use server side prepared statements, so pgjdbc uses simple queries in the case where `replication` connection property is activated.
+PostgreSQL replication connection does not allow to use server side prepared statements, so pgJDBC uses simple queries in the case where `replication` connection property is activated.

 #### Use of server-prepared statements for con.createStatement()

-By default, pgjdbc uses server-prepared statements for `PreparedStatement` only, however you might want to activate server side prepared statements for regular `Statement` as well.
+By default, pgJDBC uses server-prepared statements for `PreparedStatement` only, however you might want to activate server side prepared statements for regular `Statement` as well.
 For instance, if you execute the same statement through `con.createStatement().executeQuery(...)` , then you might improve performance by caching the statement.
 Of course it is better to use `PreparedStatements` explicitly,